HitchedSyringe/Sleepy/README.md

   * If `enable_autoload` is set to `true`, the loader will assume that **ANY** existing Python files or modules in the extensions directory are valid extensions and will attempt to load them on startup.
   * If `enable_autoload` is set to `false`, any valid extensions not listed under `extensions_list` in your config will be ignored on startup.
 * As of `v3.2.0`, the bot will utilize `uvloop` if it is installed.
+* As of `v3.3.0`:
-* As of `v3.3.0`, the bot includes a proper command-line interface.
+    * The bot includes a proper command-line interface.
 For usage information, use `python -m sleepy --help`.
+    * The bot will utilize `orjson` for deserializing and serializing JSON in its HTTP requester.